AndriIstiawan/articles/README.md

 ## How to build
-1. Change directory to one of the sample folders, e.g. news:
+1. Change directory to one of the sample folders, e.g. article:

 		cd articles/